james-eo/hng13-stage0-frontend/README.md

 - **Real-time feedback:** Watch errors appear/disappear as you type
 - **Success flow:** Fill valid form and submit

-## 🌐 Deployment Options

-### Netlify (Recommended)

-1. Fork/clone this repository
-2. Connect your GitHub account to Netlify
-3. Deploy from the repository
-4. Netlify will automatically build and deploy

-### GitHub Pages

-1. Push code to a GitHub repository
-2. Go to repository Settings → Pages
-3. Select source branch (usually `main`)
-4. Your site will be available at `https://username.github.io/repository-name`

-### Vercel

-1. Import your GitHub repository to Vercel
-2. Vercel will automatically deploy
-3. Get instant live URL

 ## 📋 HNG Stage 1 Acceptance Criteria

 ### ✅ **Contact Us Page**